-PCD Featured on WPRI 12's The Rhode Show:
+PCD's College Counseling program featured on WPRI 12's The Rhode Show:

 The college counseling process, in which students and their parents participate collaboratively, supports the continuation of each student’s individual educational journey.

 Determining each student's next step begins long before senior year, when, through the Compass Program, students start to think of themselves as lifelong learners and understand their unique strengths and interests.
 A successful college search process, as well as a successful high school experience, requires self-exploration, extensive research, maturity, risk-taking, good decision-making, and ultimately self-confidence—tasks and characteristics that are developed and practiced every day at PCD.
 Formal college counseling begins in the junior year, though the process of self-reflection that helps inform the process is on-going.

 When Upper Schoolers make their course selections, they are helping to chart their own course.
 We believe students are best served when they create a strong and appropriately challenging academic program—that both stretches and supports them.
 In this way they will get the most out of PCD and in turn, assure a solid foundation for their college search, when the work of identifying the best fit begins.
 Beginning in the ninth grade, together with advisors, students build academic and extracurricular programs that reflect the breadth of their interests and the depth of their commitments.